Anti-Saccharomyces cerevisiae Antibodies (ASCA)

 The test for anti-Saccharomyces cerevisiae antibodies (ASCA) is used to help distinguish between Crohn disease (CD) and ulcerative colitis (UC), the two most common types of inflammatory bowel disease (IBD).
 Testing usually includes detecting two different classes of ASCA in the blood, IgG and IgA.

 IBDs are primarily diagnosed through non-laboratory evaluations, such as a biopsy of the intestine.
 In some cases, however, it can be difficult to distinguish between CD and UC.
 An ASCA test is often ordered along with a test for perinuclear anti-neutrophil cytoplasmic antibody (pANCA) to help determine which type of IBD a person has.
 The presence of ASCA is more common in CD, while pANCA is more common in UC.
-Anti-CBir1 (anti-flagellin antibody) and anti-Omp C (anti-outer membrane protein antibody) are indicative of CD and may also be used in combination with ASCA testing.
+Other antibody tests may also be used in combination with ASCA testing, such as anti-CBir1 (anti-flagellin antibody) and anti-Omp C (anti-outer membrane protein antibody).

 When is it ordered?